datafeedr/datafeedr-woocommerce-importer/readme.txt

 2. General settings

 == Changelog ==

+= 1.2.59 - 2022/03/02 =
+* Added a minimum WordPress version check to the `register_activation_hook`
+* Added a Multisite check to the `register_activation_hook` to ensure that plugin can only be activated at Site-Level, not Network-Level
+* Added "Requires PHP: 7.4" to plugin headers
+* Updated stats and numbers in readme.txt file

 = 1.2.58 - 2021/08/16 =
 * Added new setting to configure `rel` attribute for [Buy] buttons on Loop pages.
 (WordPress Admin Area > Product Sets > WC Importer)